idooo/Links/README.md

 - [My favorite product management templates](https://www.lennyrachitsky.com/p/my-favorite-templates-issue-37)
 - [A primer on engineering delivery metrics](https://leaddev.com/primer-engineering-delivery-metrics)
 > Software Delivery Performance Metrics:
-> ⌚️ Delivery lead time.
+> - Delivery lead time.
 How long it takes code from commit to production.
-> 🚢 Deployment frequency.
+> - Deployment frequency.
 How often we are deploying to production.
-> 🚒 Mean time to restore.
+> - Mean time to restore.
 How long it takes us to restore service after an incident.
-> 🔨 Change failure rate.
+> - Change failure rate.
 The percentage of changes that degrade service or require remediation.
 - [Debugging engineering velocity and leading high-performing teams](https://leaddev.com/debugging-engineering-velocity-and-leading-high-performing-teams)
 - "The person who tells the most compelling story wins.
 Not the best idea.
 Just the story that catches people’s attention and gets them to nod their heads."
 - [4 Hiring Myths Common in HackerNews Discussions](https://somehowmanage.com/2020/10/27/4-hiring-myths-common-in-hackernews-discussions/)
 - [The Power of Product Integrity](https://hbr.org/1990/11/the-power-of-product-integrity)
 - [Shitlist Driven Development](https://sirupsen.com/shitlists/)
+> Inspirational leaders:
+> - selectively show their weaknesses.
+By exposing some vulnerability, they reveal their approachability and humanity.
+> - rely heavily on intuition to gauge the appropriate timing and course of their actions.
+Their ability to collect and interpret soft data helps them know just when and how to act
+> - manage employees with something we call tough empathy.
+Inspirational leaders empathize passionately—and realistically—with people, and they care intensely about the work employees do.
+> - reveal their differences.
+They capitalize on what’s unique about themselves.
+You may find yourself in a top position without these qualities, but few people will want to be led by you.

 ### 1-on-1s
 - [The Art of the Awkward 1:1](https://medium.com/@mrabkin/the-art-of-the-awkward-1-1-f4e1dcbd1c5c)